17.5.8 Line Speed

 Preliminary: | MT-Safe | AS-Safe | AC-Safe | See POSIX Safety Concepts.

-This function returns the input line baud rate stored in the structure *termios-p.
+This function returns the input line speed stored in the structure *termios-p as a numeric value.

 Function: int cfsetobaud (struct termios *termios-p, baud_t baud)